mooffie/mc/src/lua/doc/guide/30-fields.md

 You can give your fields the same **id** as that of built-in fields.
 This way you can tweak (or altogether replace) the behavior of these fields.

-For example, MC doesn't print commas in files' sizes, which sometimes make them hard to figure out a file size.
+For example, MC doesn't print commas in files' sizes, which sometimes makes it awkward to read such numbers.
 Here we re-define the `size` field to fix this usability problem (with the help of
 @{utils.text.format_size|format_size}: